-Amy shared her take on DIY screen printing with Mod Podge here, and now I’m going to share my experiences.
+Amy shared her take on Mod Podge screen printing here, and now I'm going to share my experiences.
 Read on for the how-to!

 - Mod Podge Gloss